MimiOnuoha/Impossible-Maps/README.md

 - Go through [this](http://maptime.io/anatomy-of-a-web-map/#0) slideshow (it may take a minute to load properly)
 - Read the introduction to [this](https://www.justinobeirne.com/cartography-comparison) comparison between Apple and Google Maps.
+- Ask three people to make maps of how they get from home to Bennington.
+Bring them with you to class next week!
 - Post a 300-500 word entry about your thoughts on the essay or anything we talked about in class.
 Does it matter that Apple and Google Maps have different styles?
 What interests you about maps, space, and the representation of both digitally?
 You can write anything, but you must post to your new blog and submit the URL using the homework link (see above).
 All text, no need to have any images.